 “Academic advising is a critical component of a successful college experience.
 Done right, academic advising will keep students on the path toward earning their degree.
-Ultimately, that is the outcome we all want -- satisfied, excited, well-prepared graduates leaving the University of Central Arkansas and heading off to accomplish great things."
+Ultimately, that is the outcome we all want — satisfied, excited, well-prepared graduates leaving the University of Central Arkansas and heading off to accomplish great things in the world.”

 Dr. Steve Runge, UCA Provost

 Have an advising question?